 DRIVER is not rocket science and it does not suggest tossing what skills you already have and use, but it does give you a new lens…a more holistic ecosystem lens…to look through when a paradigm-blinded training request lands in your lap.
 DRIVER become even more critical when a new enterprise technology walks into the room and demands training a boatload of users who will not remember half of what you train them on after the fire hose is cut off.
 Seriously…been there…done that.

 I know…I know…I’ve covered some of the same ground in this post, but there is a method to my madness.
-Since my 4th instance of being down-sized in a combination of one Chapter 11 and three Reductions-in-Force, I’ve hung up my corporate L&D spurs and have joined the “gig economy” to pursue what I believe is a future niche that needs pursued… now.
-New DPS technology about to go live is the motivation and momentum to prepare those who have an interest.
+Since my 4th instance of being down-sized in a combination of one Chapter 11 and three Reductions-in-Force, I’ve hung up my corporate L&D spurs and have joined the “gig economy” to pursue what I believe is a future coaching niche that needs pursued…now.
+New DPS technology about to go live is my motivation and source of momentum to prepare those who have an interest.

 I welcome deeper discussion and questions should this opportunity sound like a viable option.